 - PR permit holders are free to enter and live in Cyprus without the need to obtain a visa

 - They are not obliged to actually relocate to Cyprus - they simply need to visit Cyprus once every two years to maintain the permit

 - The PR holder and family have a ‘second home’ in Cyprus

 - Being a holder of a Cyprus PR permit in itself does not affect one’s tax liability in Cyprus

 - Actual residence in Cyprus may lead to eligibility for Cyprus citizenship by naturalization, currently after 7 years (2.555 days) of staying in Cyprus within 10 calendar years

 To accomplish obtaining of PR permit by fast-track procedure the applicant will have to meet the following criteria.

 The applicant must make an investment of at least € 300,000 (plus VAT if applicable) in one of the following investment Categories:

-B. Investment in other types of real estate (such as offices, shops, hotels or similar developments or a combination of those).
+(B) Investment in commercial real estate (such as offices, shops, hotels or similar developments or a combination of those).
 The property can be either new or resale.

 In addition to the above-mentioned investments the applicant must provide evidence that his/her annual income amounts to at least €30.000.
 It can be salary, dividends, rental revenue, interest from bank deposits, pension and etc.